 Before calculating the regression equation we must transform the data in Table 8.1.
-This is because they measure expenditures on imports and GDP which have not been adjusted for price changes (inflation).
+This is because the expenditures on imports and GDP have not been adjusted for price changes (inflation).
 Part of the observed increase in the imports series is due to prices increasing over time, not increased consumption of imported goods.
 It is the latter we are trying to explain.

 Since expenditure on any good (including imports) can be expressed as the quantity purchased multiplied by the price, to obtain the quantity of imports ('real' imports) we must divide the expenditure by the price of imports.
-In algebraic terms:
+In algebraic terms

-expenditure = price $\times$ quantity, hence
+expenditure = price

+$$\times$$

+quantity, hence

-$$quantity = \frac{expenditure}{price}$$
+quantity = $\frac{\text{expenditure}}{\text{price}}$

 We therefore adjust both imports and GDP for the effect of price changes in this way.
-This process is covered in more detail in Chapter 10 on index numbers (you may wish to read that before proceeding with this chapter, though it is not essential).
+This process is covered in more detail in Chapter 10 on index numbers (you may wish to read that before proceeding with this chapter, although it is not essential).

 We also need to adjust the import price series, which influences the demand for imports.
 People make their spending decisions by looking at the price of an imported good relative to prices generally.
-Hence we divide the price of imports by the retail price index to give the relative, or real, price of imports.
+Hence we divide the price of imports by the RPI to give the relative, or real, price of imports.